L00156770/generaltesting/branching_strategy.md

 | hotfix | NO                      | `master`    | Used for critical defect/bug fixes against production.
 Merges into master from a Pull Request (required). | hotfix-GWEEDRDP-99-broken-link
 | documentation | NO                      | `master`    | Used for updating project documentation.
 Merges into master from a Pull Request (required). | documentation

-## Development Process for New feature
+## Development Process for New Feature

 1. Pull from master into defined branch pattern:
    ```